learn-frontend-dev/website/learn/html-tags.md

 ### What about Blind users?

 Do you know, not every user of your webpage can see.
-Their are people who are completely or partially blind, color blind etc. How do they notice the changed appearance?
+There are people who are completely or partially blind, color blind etc. How do they notice the changed appearance from a tag?
 For that, we first need to understand how the blind people use websites.
 1. They don't use a mouse.
 And generally interact through a keyboard.
 Why?
 Because a mouse requires you to see the screen, whereas with keyboard you can cycle through different parts of a website using the Tab key.
 {% note %}
 <kbd>Tab</kbd> key on a website (even in general) is a way to move the keyboard focus from current to next focusable element.
 An element having focus means that we are ready to interact with it by pressing other keys like <kbd>Enter</kbd>, <kbd>Space</kbd> etc.